TheArturthur/CoppermindScraper/Cosmere/Physical Realm.md

 ## The Taldain System

 The Taldain system is a binary system.
-The two stars in it are a weak white dwarf star surrounded by a particulate ring and a blue-white supergiant.
+The two stars in it are a weak white dwarf star, which is surrounded by a particulate ring, and a blue-white supergiant.

 ### Taldain